akirattii/asyncloop/README.md

 const mildloop = require("mildloop");

 //
-// -- function & its params. it's up to you:
+// prepare async function & thier param. it's up to you:
 //

 // params to be passed to each executing functions: